Also under Wills & ProbateWills & Probate Home

 A Power of Attorney is a legal document that allows you to appoint someone to make certain decisions for you in relation to your financial or personal matters.

-If you get sick or cannot sign important financial documents yourself, your Attorney can sign on your behalf.
+If you get sick, travelling for a protracted period or otherwise unable to sign important documents yourself, your Attorney can sign on your behalf.
 A Power of Attorney is often used as a tool to plan your future for when you may not be able to make decisions yourself.

-Attorneys have strict obligations under the Powers of Attorney Act 2014 and cannot misuse the power they have been appointed with.
+Attorneys have strict obligations under the Powers of Attorney Act 2014 and cannot misuse that power.

 When someone loses their capacity to make decisions, a dispute can arise as to who should have that decision-making power on their behalf.
 You may also be concerned that someone is misusing a power of attorney for financial advantage.